How Long Are Dental Assisting Classes?

 • Record patient medical history, blood pressure, and pulse

-As expected, an expanded duties dental assistant makes more money than a basic dental assistant.
+As expected, expanded duties dental assistants make more money than a basic dental assistant.

 How Do I Become An Expanded Duties Dental Assistant?

-A reputable and marketable dental assisting program can take as little as 9 months to complete.
-Training is provided in a fully functioning dental lab then those skills are refined in the field during externship.
+A reputable and marketable dental assisting program can take as little as 10 months to complete.
+Training is provided in a fully functioning dental lab.
+Those skills are then refined in the field during externship.